 - ultimately, help you provide a better customer experience (not worse, as some like to think.)

 But of course, you need to get it right.
 And, as with everything, automation needs humans – smart marketers who know how to use it, set it up, and keep an eye on it to adjust and intervene whenever necessary.

 Manage all comments and messages from one view + automate your replies

-Use NapoleonCat to manage all of your comments, messages, reviews, etc. – all from one simple dashboard.
+Use NapoleonCat to manage all of your comments, messages, reviews, etc. – with an all-in-one social media tool.
 Automate replies to repetitive questions and automatically delete spammy comments.
-Try it for free:

 Now how does it work, exactly?

 Using Auto-moderation in NapoleonCat, you can solve a lot of the day-to-day communication that takes up your team’s time – both when it comes to initiation conversations and responding to them.
 Here’s a handful of ways you can use it: